top of page

 Exhorting one another (Hebrews 10:25) and serving one another with spiritual gifts (1 Peter 4:10).
 Those thirty-one “one another” sanctuary care tips make God’s church beautiful.

 It is a lot easier to adjust the sanctuary temperature or replace a light bulb and be done.
 Having a good relationship with and building up other imperfect people is a never-ending task!
-What is your takeaway?
+See additional free spiritual growth resources for Christians.

 Comments